-(D) BufferyardBuffer yards; SFT.
+(D) Bufferyards; SFT.
 For those lots adjacent to another city or its ETJ in which the adjacent lot areas are (or are expected to be) less than 3/4 acre per lot, the setback requirement shall be modified as follows: An additional side or rear setback of 50 feet (in addition to the setbacks required above) shall be required providing a buffer to compensate for the differences in lot sizes.
-This bufferyardbuffer yard setback shall contain at least 1 tree per 20 linear feet in order to calculate the total number of trees. trees.
-If hardy native or adapted trees currently are growing in the area of this bufferyardbuffer yard setback, retention of these trees is preferred over transplanting new trees in the bufferyardbuffer yard.
-Each planted tree shall be a native or adapted species and of a variety normally considered hardy for the type of soil contained in the bufferyardbuffer yard.
-Drought resistant plantings are recommended.
+This bufferyard setback shall contain at least 1 tree per 20 linear feet in order to calculate the total number of trees.
+If hardy native or adapted trees currently are growing in the area of this bufferyard setback, retention of these trees is preferred over transplanting new trees in the bufferyard.
+Each planted tree shall be a native or adapted species and of a variety normally considered hardy for the type of soil contained in the bufferyard.
 Naturally grouped plantings are recommended.
 New trees shall be from the required tree list.
-All bufferyardbuffer yard plantings must be incorporated into the lot or adjacent area prior to a certificate of occupancy.
+All bufferyard plantings must be incorporated into the lot or adjacent area prior to a certificate of occupancy being issued for the lot.